-Not far from Tsakhkadzor, in the valley of the river Marmarik 1900 m above sea level flow the hot waters of average mineral consistence (42°), (very much like those of Essentuki), rich in bromine, iodine, and boron these waters are used for baths, potable treatment and bottling.
+Not far from Tsakhkadzor, in the valley of the river Marmarik 1900 m above sea level flow the hot waters of average mineral consistence (42°), rich in bromine, iodine, and boron these waters are used for baths, potable treatment and bottling.
 The climate is temperate in that summers are rather mild (the average highs for July varying between 16 and 18°).
 Winter is moderately cold (-7° in January).
 The annual precipitations rate is 600 mm.
-The sunshine hours per annum equals 2200.
+The sunshine hours per annum equal 2200.

 Lake Sevan (Geghama Sea).
 Sevan is one of the three large lakes in the Armenian highland.
 In ancient times it was called Gegharkunik or Geghama Sea.
-Sevan is the largest lake in Caucasus as well as one on the largest and highest freshwater lakes of the world.
-In summer, the middle temperature of lake, surface is 18-23 degrees above zero.
-Sevan consists of two unequal parts - Big Sevan and Small Sevan.
-Sevan is fed by 28 rivers of which Gavaraget, Argithci, Martuni, Karthcaghbyur, Masrik, Dzknaget are the most famous.
-And starting just one river Hrazdan.
+Sevan is the largest lake in Caucasus as well as one of the largest and highest freshwater lakes in the world.
+In summer, the middle temperature of the lake surface is 18-23 degrees above zero.
+Sevan consists of two unequal parts - Large Sevan and Small Sevan.
+Sevan is fed by 28 rivers, of which Gavaraget, Argithci, Martuni, Karthcaghbyur, Masrik, Dzknaget are the most famous, while just one river Hrazdan begins.

 Aghveran is a perfect resort for visitors.
-It is located on 50 km to the north of Yerevan, at a height of 1550 meters above sea level.
-The eponymous village Aghveran is one of the most beautiful places of Armenia.
+It is located 50 km to the north of Yerevan, at a height of 1550 meters above sea level.
+The eponymous village Aghveran is one of the most beautiful places in Armenia.
 Since ancient times, the city was famous for its curative climate and picturesque scenery of the surrounding mountains.
-Comfortably nestled among thick foliage, full with fresh mountain air the resort perfectly combines the capabilities of leisure, health and relaxation.
+Comfortably nestled among thick foliage and full with fresh mountain air the resort perfectly combines the capabilities of leisure, health and relaxation.

-In a picturesque gorge of the river Hrazdan, at 24 km to the North of Yerevan, 1250 metres above sea level, in the canyon nestles a balneological resort Arzni famos for its mineral water.
-The healing strength of this water is known since old times but the officcially its countdown as a resort started in 1925.
-These waters rich in chlorides, hydrocarbonic elements and sodium as well as carbon gas, are used for baths and drinking.
-They are applied while treating patients with cardio-vascular problems, gastro-intestinal diseases, lever- and metabolism-related complications.
+In a picturesque gorge of the river Hrazdan, at 24 km to the North of Yerevan, 1250 metres above sea level, in the canyon, nestles a balneological resort Arzni famous for its mineral water.
+The healing strength of this water is known since old times but the officially its consideration as a resort started in 1925.
+These waters are rich in chlorides, hydrocarbonic elements and sodium as well as carbon gas, and are used for baths and drinking.
+They are applied while treating patients with cardiovascular problems, gastrointestinal diseases, liver- and metabolism-related complications.
 The average temperature in the area ranges from +19С in summer to -19С in winter.
 The bulk of this terrain is covered with woods.
-Along the Arzni canyon flows the river Hrazdan.
+River Hrazdan flows along the Arzni canyon.

 Jermuk - one of the most beautiful places in Armenia: forests and high alpine meadows, flat plateaus and low mountains.
-The huge impression picturesque waterfall: a 70m height cascading into the gorge crystal spring water transparency.
-This famous resort city of Armenia in the north-eastern part of Vayots Dzor is located at an altitude of 2,000 meters above sea level.
-Arpa River flows through the city.
-The climate is mountainous: cool summer, with a predominance of sunny weather, mild winters, the comparative snowy, windless.
+In the canyon the is an impressive and picturesque waterfall: a 70m height it is cascading into the gorge with its crystal spring water.
+This famous resort town is situated in the north-eastern part of Vayots Dzor at an altitude of 2,000 meters above sea level.
+Arpa River flows through the town.
+The climate is mountainous: cool summers, with a predominance of sunny weather, mild winters are comparatively snowy and windless.
 The town's name is associated with the existing hot mineral springs, which are indicated in the Armenian language common word "Jermuk" ("Jerm" - with the arm.
 "Hot" "warm").

-In late autumn Tsakhkadzor turns to a fairy tale.
-Pure white snow covers valley and downhills and magnificent beauty tempts winter sport lovers.
-The snow sparkles under sunlight: winter in the valley is sоft, with 280-290 sunny days and average - 3°C in January.
+In late autumn Tsakhkadzor turns to a fairytale.
+Pure white snow covers the valley and downhills and the magnificent beauty tempts winter sport lovers.
+The snow sparkles under the sunlight: winter in the valley is sоft, with 280-290 sunny days and average - 3°C in January.
 Since early winter comfortable hotels crowd with adventure-seekers as the ski season begins and lasts from mid-December to mid-March.
 Tsakhkadzor is a perfect resort for skiers: heavy snowfalls provide a resistant snow cover, thickness of which reaches 2 meters.
 On the hillsides of Teghenis (2819m) both hard-headed thrill-seekers and inexperienced beginners can find suitable pistes.
-Trainings held by professional instructors, hire of ski equipment, snowboards and sleds are at your services.
+Trainings held by professional instructors, rental of ski equipment, snowboards and sleds are at your services.

 Dilijan is one of the most popular Spa towns in Armenia.
-Known for its mountains, wild forest, one of the most qualitative in the world to drinking water.
-In the city there are many resorts and hotels.
+I is known for its mountains, wild forests and one of the most high-quality drinking waters in the world.
+There are many resorts and hotels in the town.

 The Khor Virap

-The Khor Virais an Armenian Apostolic Church monastery located in the Ararat plain in Armenia, near the border with Turkey.
+The Khor Virap is an Armenian Apostolic Church monastery located on the Ararat plain, near the border with Turkey.
 The monastery was host to a theological seminary and was the residence of Armenian Catholicos.
 Khor Virap's notability as a monastery and pilgrimage site is attributed to the fact that Grigor Lusavorich, who later became Saint Gregory the Illuminator, was initially imprisoned here for 13 years by King Tiridates III of Armenia.
 Saint Gregory subsequently became the king's religious mentor, and they led the proselytizing activity in the country.
 In the year 301, Armenia was the first country in the world to be declared a Christian nation.

-TTatev monastery is situated near the village of the same name in part of Syunik, ancient -Zangezur.
+Tatev monastery is situated near the village with the same name in the Syunik region, ancient Zangezur.
 Tatev monastery was built during the 9-13th cc. as an Armenian intellectual center where philosophers, musicians, painters, calligraphers, and monks lived.
 This monastery’s teachers produced manuscripts for the whole Armenian world.
-The complex was begun between 895 and 906.
+The complex was established between 895 and 906.
 St. Gregory the Illuminator, who spread the word of Christ throughout Armenia, is buried here in a small church․

 Haghpat - significant monument of town-planning of medieval Armenia, distinguished by unity and compactness of an asymmetrical layout, beautiful silhouette on mountainous terrain.
-The monastery of Haghpat since 1996, is in the list of UNESCO world heritage sites.
+Since 1996, the monastery of Haghpat is in the list of UNESCO world heritage sites.